Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - You can access that by selecting `App services || Deployment slots > Add slot`
     - What this does is allocats a unique DNS name/host name which makes the new slot independent from an existing one
     - You can also clone the settings of an exisitng webapp
+- **Application insights** in a feature that can be used to see how the application is running